jdugan1024/dlnetsnmp/README.md

-# foosnmp: a Python ctypes-based Net-SNMP wrapper module.
+# fusnmp: a Python ctypes-based Net-SNMP wrapper module.

 :warning: NOTE: This was originally called DLNetSNMP and was written by Alessandro Iob.
 I have tried to contact him but was unable to.
 This is my fork of the last code that was posted on the  dlevel.com website.
 This is minimally maintained to support a legacy system and I would not recommend it as a starting point for a new project.

 This is a small but almost complete wrapper for the [NetSNMP](http://net-snmp.sf.net/).